 - a.
 The Parties may all agree upon a person listed on the List of Possible Arbitrators.
-If they do, the Parties and counsel shall sign the Joint Selection of Neutral Arbitrator Form.
-Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive the form by the deadline set out in Rule 16.c. - b.
-Rather than selecting a Neutral Arbitrator from the List of Possible Arbitrators, the Parties may agree to select another person to serve as Neutral Arbitrator, provided that the person agrees in writing to comply with these Rules.
-If the Parties collectively select a person not on the List of Possible Arbitrators, all the Parties and counsel shall complete and sign the Joint Selection of Neutral Arbitrator Form.
-Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive the form by the deadline set out in Rule 16.c. - c.
+If they do, the attorneys representing the Parties, or the Claimant in pro per and the attorneys representing the Respondents and counsel shall sign the Joint Selection of Neutral Arbitrator Form or fax or email confirmation of the joint selection to the Independent Administrator.
+Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive notice of the form joint selection by the deadline set out in Rule 16.c. - b.
+Rather than selecting a Neutral Arbitrator from the List of Possible Arbitrators, the Parties may agree to select another person to serve as Neutral Arbitrator, provided that the person agrees in writing signs an Agreement to Serve, agreeing to comply with these Rules.
+If all the Parties collectively agree to select a person not on the List of Possible Arbitrators, all the attorneys representing the Parties, or the Claimant in proper and the attorneys representing the Respondents and counsel shall complete and sign the Joint Selection of Neutral Arbitrator Form or fax or email confirmation of the joint selection to the Independent Administrator.
+Unless there is a ninety (90) day continuance pursuant to Rule 21, the Independent Administrator must receive notice of the form joint selection by the deadline set out in Rule 16.c. - c.
 The Independent Administrator encourages Parties, if possible, to make more than one joint selection and requires the Claimant and Respondent to individually submit the List of Possible Arbitrators under Rule 18.
 If the person the Parties have jointly selected is unable to serve, the Independent Administrator will then first use other joint selection(s).
 If only one joint selection was submitted, the Independent Administrator will then use the strike and ranked List(s) of Possible Arbitrators.
-If no such List was submitted, Rule 18.c shall apply, and the Independent Administrator will randomly select a possible Neutral Arbitrator from the List of Possible Arbitrators. - d.
+If no such List was submitted, Rule 18.c shall apply, and the Independent Administrator will randomly select a possible Neutral Arbitrator from the List of Possible Arbitrators.

+d.
 After the Independent Administrator has received these forms, it will send a Letter Confirming Service to the person who has agreed to act as Neutral Arbitrator, with a copy to the Parties.